DVdroid/StateBasedUI/README.md

 * Language - Swift 5.0

 ## Setup
-Ceckout the repository and open it in Xocde.
+Checkout the repository and open it in Xocde.
 Build and run in xcode.

 ## Features
 List of features ready